 Her professors at Berklee also recognized her unique brand of songwriting.
 The late Henry Gaffney hailed her music as "Beautiful.
 Hopeful, borderlining heartbreaking."
 Livingston Taylor, a prominent figure in the contemporary folk scene, and one of her favorite professors, called her a "Honking guitar player!" and also informed her that she was as "Talented as my brother James [Taylor]!"

-When Kyle Anne isn't hosting her weekly Open Mic Night, teaching voice lessons, writing songs, or performing live, she enjoys decently hopped craft beer, reading as many books as she can get her hands on, and going on adventures with her wonderful daughter.
+When Kyle Anne isn't hosting her weekly Open Mic Night, teaching voice lessons, writing songs, or performing live, she enjoys decently hopped craft beer, and spending time with her daughter and husband.